‘This Is Us’ Finale To Feature Shocking Scene With Rebecca, Season 4 Will Introduce A Prominent New Character

 “In typical This Is Us fashion, it is true to life,” Moore said of Rebecca’s fate.
 “But it costs a lot.
 It’s going to be a lot for people to digest emotionally, but it’s real.”

-In addition to talking about the season 3 finale, Dan Fogelman also looked ahead to the fourth season of This Is Us.
+In addition to talking about the Season 3 finale, Dan Fogelman also looked ahead to the fourth season of This Is Us.
 The series, which is expected to end after no more than six seasons, has already reached, or possibly even surpassed, its midpoint.
 The This Is Us creator said he and his team have “a plan” for the remainder of the series, which has been meticulously planned out since day one.

 “We have a midpoint.
 We know where we’re going and what we’re doing.
 Our world is going to expand a little bit, in a really interesting way.”